mento-protocol/docs/dive-deeper/what-is-mento.md

   $$I = \frac{V}{S} = \frac{p^\top R}{S}$$

 So the **first building block** of Mento V3 is **FPMMs**: they are what allow onchain swaps at the FX rate.
-The remaining building blocks (limits, circuit breaker, liquidity strategies, fees, value protection) are there to **bound the damage when the oracle is wrong, stale, or manipulated**.
+The remaining building blocks (limits, circuit breaker, liquidity strategies, fees) are there to **bound the damage when the oracle is wrong, stale, or manipulated**.

 ---